trickyrat/leetcode-java/README.md

-# Welcome to Leetcodejava
+# Welcome to leetcode-java

 ## Introduction

-The solutions of Leetcode problems with Java.
+The Leetcode solutions implemented in Java.

 ## Getting Started